CALLING YOUNG PLAYWRIGHTS!

 High School Students – a traditional style ten-minute play

-Plays should be no longer than 10 pages (no smaller than 10-point font) and have a maximum of 4 characters.
-Submissions longer than 10 pages or with more than 4 characters will be disqualified.
+Plays should have no more than 10 pages of dialogue (no smaller than 10-point font) and use a maximum of 4 actors.
+Submissions longer than 10 pages of dialogue or require more than 4 actors will be disqualified.

 JUDGING AND AWARDS